Cloudneeti/docs_cloudneeti/CloudNeeti Onboarding and Troubleshooting.md

 ![Setup Subscription](images/Setup%20Subscription.PNG)

-a.
-Enter the Domain Name and Tenant ID.
+* Enter the Domain Name and Tenant ID.

     * To find the Domain name and Tenant ID, Login to the Azure Portal, choose your Azure AD tenant by selecting your account in the top right corner of the page
     * Then click on Azure Active Directory from left pan of the portal and click on properties to get the Domain and Tenant ID

 ![    ![Domain and Tenant Id](Guide/Domain%20and%20Tenant%20ID.PNG)](images/Domain%20and%20Tenant%20ID.PNG)

-b.
-Enter the Subscription id
+* Enter the Subscription id
-c.
-Select the Current offer from drop down list of our active offers
+* Select the Current offer from drop down list of our active offers
-d.
-Enter Azure Active Directory application id and password which you have configured during installation of CloudNeeti
+* Enter Azure Active Directory application id and password which you have configured during installation of CloudNeeti
-e.
-Enter the email id for notification
+* Enter the email id for notification
-f.	**Click Save and Continue** button.
+* **Click Save and Continue** button.

 **After Step 2**, you will be redirected via a sign-in request to the authentication endpoint in Azure AD.
 Once you signed in, Azure AD returns a sign-in response through the application, which contains claims about the user and Azure AD that are required by the application to validate the token.